siprix/SampleJava/README.md

 # SampleJava

-Project contains ready to use SIP VoIP Client application for Android, written on Java.
+Project contains ready to use SIP VoIP Client application for Android, written on Java, includes PushNotification implementation.
 As SIP engine it uses Siprix SDK, included in binary form.

 Application (Siprix) has ability to: